kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 [macvtap-cni](https://github.com/kubevirt/macvtap-cni#deployment) repo.

-You can find a minimal example, in which the `eth0` interface of the Kubernetes nodes is exposed, via the `master` attribute.
+You can find a minimal example, in which the `eth0` interface of the Kubernetes nodes is exposed, via the `lowerDevice` attribute.
 ```yaml
 kind: ConfigMap
 apiVersion: v1